havelessbemore/circle-ds/docs/classes/CircularStack.md

 ▸ **pop**(): `undefined` \| `T`

-Removes the element at the top of the stack.
+Removes the last element added to the stack and returns it.

 #### Returns

 `undefined` \| `T`

-the top element, or `undefined` if empty.
+The last element of the stack, or `undefined` if the stack is empty.

 #### Implementation of